nicolaser55/Combinatronics/README.md

-# Name of the Repo
+# Combinatronics

-Summary of stuff here
+Here I test an algorithm to output different combinations of numbers withing a set boundary

-# This is how you set up the project
+# How the project is set ip

-Do things here, Afterwards do more stuff
+There is one python file.